blstrzyzewski/Nics-Vis/README.md

 # NicsVis

-## Web app for the pynics module developed using flask and 3Dmol.js
+## Web app for the pynics package developed using flask and 3Dmol.js